 Energy Storage - This includes technologies and products that are used to store energy for later use.
 Find out more.

 Expert Witness - A person who is permitted to testify at a trial because of special knowledge or proficiency in a particular field that is relevant to the case.
+In our case, expert witnesses typically provide testimony for proceedings at the North Carolina Utilities Commission.

 Federal Energy Regulatory Commission (FERC) - An independent government agency designed to protect the public and energy customers, regulating interstate transmission of natural gas, oil, and electricity; the wholesale sale of electricity, licensing hydropower projects, approving natural gas pipelines and overall reliability of the electric grid.